A Case for Alternative Investment Platforms for Independent Advisors

 Alternative investments originally gained popularity through the Yale Model or the Endowment Model, developed by the late David Swensen and Dean Takahashi, chronicled in Swensen’s book, Pioneering Portfolio Management.
 The model suggested higher portfolio returns can be achieved through illiquid products, such as alternative investments vs. liquid products, with returns being generated from the higher illiquidity premium and exploitation of market inefficiencies in illiquid markets.

 Swensen ran Yale’s endowment fund, starting in 1985, and broke away from the traditional 60/40 split adopted at other universities.
-He pivoted the portfolio to alternative investments to capture the excess return from less liquid assets.
+He pivoted the portfolio heavily tilted towards alternative investments to capture the excess return from less liquid assets.
+Nowadays, Swensen’s pioneered model has been adopted by all of the IVY league endowments.

-As of June 2020, the Yale Investment Office manages $31.2bn with the investment fund achieving a 12.4% annual return over the past 30 years, outpacing rival investors.
+As of June 2021, the Yale Investment Office manages $42.3bn with the investment fund achieving an unparalleled 13.6% annual return over the past 30 years, outpacing rival investors.

 Yale’s Endowment has Beaten its Rivals Over the Past Decade